JosephJackels/OS-Projects/README.md

 View the [report pdf](Scheduling/report.pdf) for graphs and tables showing how this scheduling perfmormed compared to how it was expected to.

+This image shows how everytime a process is created the system will print out a list of each process currently running and how many times each process has been chosen by the scheduler.
+It also shows how everytime a process ends and is removed from the process table (and any other tables I have made) a print is made to show when that process started, when it ended, and its ticket count (priority level).

 ### Project 3 - The Null Pointer and Other Tricks

 The aim of this project is to cause the OS to generate and exception when a program tries to dereference a null pointer, and to rearrange a processes address space so that the stack is on the high end growing downwards.